Shalyne-Waweru/Independent_Project-4/README.md

 - [Shalyne Waweru](https://github.com/Shalyne-Waweru/Independent_Project-4.git)

 ## Project Description
 The project entails processing stations' data collected for a period of 9 days in view of understanding electric car usage over time.
-This wasto be able to identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018.
+This was to be able to identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018.

 ## Project setup instructions
 To start using this project use the following commands: